Memory overhead per infrastructure node ≈ 150 MiB

 On-premise bare metal servers

 IBM Cloud Bare Metal Servers.
-See Deploy OpenShift Virtualization on IBM Cloud Bare Metal Nodes.
+See Deploy OpenShift Virtualization on IBM Cloud Bare Metal Nodes for details.

 Bare metal instances or servers offered by other cloud providers are not supported.